scala-tessella/ring-seq/README.md

 ## How to use
-Use the `RingVector` trait to extend the classes or objects where a `Vector` can be considered circular.
+Use the `RingVector` trait to extend the classes or objects where a `Vector` has to be considered circular.

 ## Need
 Whenever data are structured in a circular sequence,